utdata/icj-setting-up/windows-01.md

 This copies the contents of that file you created to your clipboard.
 It's like opening the file and copying the contents.

-1. To to [github.com](https://github.com/) and click your user icon and choose **Settings**.
+1. Go to [github.com](https://github.com/) and click your user icon and choose **Settings**.
-1. In the user settings sidebar on the left, click **SSH and GPG keys**.
+2. In the user settings sidebar on the left, click **SSH and GPG keys**.
-1. Click **New SSH key** or **Add SSH key**.
+3. Click **New SSH key** or **Add SSH key**.
-1. In the "Title" field, add a descriptive label for the new key.
+4. In the "Title" field, add a descriptive label for the new key.
 Name it after your computer, like "Personal MacBook Air" or something.
-1. In the "Key" field, so Command-V to paste your key into the box.
+5. In the "Key" field, so Command-V to paste your key into the box.

 It will look something like this: